Skip to main content

 hud dev . --build --interactive

-Interactive mode disables Docker logs and hot-reload to provide a clean interface for testing tools with arrow key navigation.
+Interactive mode disables log streaming and hot-reload supervision to provide a clean UI.

 How It Works